dakiefer/GEWtool/readme.md

 **Features**:

-- Multi-layered plates, tubes and rods
+- multi-layered plates, tubes and rods
+- anisotropy, piezoelectricity, dissipation
-- Super fast, guarantees to find all solutions
+- super fast, guarantees to find all solutions
-- General anisotropy, dissipation
-- Compute real frequencies, complex wavenumbers, or ZGV points
+- compute real frequencies, complex wavenumbers, or ZGV points
-- Choose polarization (Lamb/SH/coupled) and parity (S/A)
+- choose polarization (Lamb/SH/coupled) and parity (S/A)

 [![GitHub](assets/logo_github.svg)](https://github.com/dakiefer/GEWtool) Code repository: [https://github.com/dakiefer/GEWtool](https://github.com/dakiefer/GEWtool)

+> [!WARNING]
+> **v2.0 introduces the following backward-incompatibilities**:
+>
+> - directory structure updated: you will need to re-run `install.m` after updating to v2.0.
+> - `rotateEuler()` changed from extrinsic to intrinsic rotations!
+Reverse the order of rotation sequences in your old scripts to get the same results as with older GEWtool versions.
+>   See `help rotateEuler` for more information.
+> - changed coordinate system
+>   - plate: ex-ey-ez system: ex is propagation direction, _ez is normal_ to the plate surface (previously, this was ey)
+>   - cylinder: ex-ephi-er system: ex is propagation direction, er is the radial direction
+> - solver functions: return a `GEWdat` object instead of a `struct`

 > [!NOTE]
 > **Coming soon**:
 >
-> - Piezoelectricity
 > - Leaky waves
 >
 > Contact me if you have questions:  [daniel.kiefer@espci.fr](mailto:daniel.kiefer@espci.fr)